maucejo/elsearticle/docs/manual.typ

 = Roadmap

 The #package[elsearticle] template is still in development.
-Here are some of the features that are planned for future releases :
+Here are some of the features that are currently implemented or planned for future releases:

 *Article format*